kevin-liao/gofetch/readme.md

 This is readme of GoFetch Application for Spider Tracks .

-I am running on both Windows 7 and Mac OS X. They works for both.

 ## Running the application demo

 Run the following commands in your terminal.
 It will prompt you to run the demo.